LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions.md

 - Use FileZilla to upload the folders containing your web site to citstudent.
   - Do not zip the files.
   - If both parts 1 and 2 are in the same web site, you can just upload that one web site.
-- Record the URL (web address) or your home page so that you can enter it on Moodle.
+- Record the URL (web address) of your home page so that you can enter it on Moodle.

 #### Submitting to Moodle